willmitchell/scarsdale/README.md

 # Want to learn more?

-Much more details can be found in ./docs/index.md
+Much more details can be found [here](https://github.com/willmitchell/scarsdale/blob/master/docs/index.md).